 A command is required to address each individual 485DSS module.
 Once addressed, the module will transparently convert serial data.
 The address command can only be transmitted at 9600 baud, and if the command is transmitted at any other baud rate, the command will be ignored by the 485DSS module.
 The address command has the following form: Xoff character, the most significant address character, the least significant address character, and SOH character.
 Xoff and SOH require a combination of keys to produce the desired character in HyperTerminal.
-Simultaneously pressing the Ctrl key and the S key (Ctrl+S) will produce the Xoff character.
+Simultaneously pressing the Ctrl key and the S key (Ctrl+S) will produce the Xoff character and simultaneously pressing the Ctrl key and the A key (Ctrl+A) will produce the SOH character.
 The address range of the 485DSS module is from 0 to 255 in decimal or 0 to FF in hex.
 With HyperTerminal all addresses must be entered as hex.